Ideas for Maintaining Positivity and Dealing With Negativity

 Positivity is a wonderful state of mind.
 By energizing us, it often enables us to be successful.
 This in turn brings more positivity into our life in a beautiful chain reaction.
-Positivity colours life with joy, or at the very least weakens unhappiness.
+A positive attitude colours life with joy, or at the very least weakens unhappiness.

 Negativity in Life

-There are two varieties of negativity and many factors that can contribute to each type.
-There is the negativity that originates within our own minds when we experience feelings or situations such as despondency, envy, resentment, failure to achieve a goal or lack of confidence.
+To me, there seem to be two varieties of negativity and many factors that can contribute to each type.
+There is the negativity that originates within our own minds when we experience feelings or situations such as despondency, envy, resentment, failure to achieve a goal, or lack of confidence.
 There is also the negativity that reaches us from other people when they are repeatedly critical of us or when they are depressed themselves, which can then trigger negative feelings in us.

 Negativity reminds me of a virus and the way it behaves.
 When we’re around a negative person, if we’re not careful we can “catch” their criticism or their depression, which can then grow within us.
 If a person frequently criticizes us or offers no support for our efforts, they can make us feel as though our personality or abilities are lacking in some respect.
 If they are depressed and unhappy, their misery can be contagious.

-To me there seem to be two aspects to dealing with negativity and finding positivity.
+I think there are two aspects to dealing with negativity and finding positivity.
 One is taking appropriate action in an attempt to dispel the negativity.
 The other is finding support mechanisms to help us enjoy other aspects of our lives while we are experiencing the negative situation.

 I find that it's important to deal with negative situations dispassionately.
 If a potential solution to a problem is tried and isn’t successful, instead of reacting with despair I need to calmly acknowledge the fact that my strategy didn’t work and formulate a new plan.
 Subduing emotions is easier said than done, but I’ve found that staying relaxed really is helpful to my state of mind.
 Becoming tense and agitated makes the situation much worse for me.
 Stayed as relaxed as possible gives me the feeling that I am in control of the situation.